-So, here are 21 books to inspire and empower the girls in your life:
+So in honor of Women's History Month, here are 26 girl-power books to inspire the boys and girls in your life:

-“Shaking Things Up: 14 Young Women Who Changed the World,” by Susan Hood and 13 illustrators, $13 (originally $19), Amazon
+- 5. “Shaking Things Up: 14 Young Women Who Changed the World” by Susan Hood and 13 illustrators, $15, Amazon

 Illustrated by 13 different female artists, this compilation of poems about earth-changing women features well-known figures like Nellie Bly and Frida Kahlo alongside the first female firefighter, the inventor of the modern swimsuit and more.

 - 6. "Good Night Stories for Rebel Girls 2" by Elena Favilli and Francesca Cavallo, $35, Amazon

 “Good Night Stories for Rebel Girls 2,” a follow-up to the original New York Times best-seller, features 100 stories about extraordinary women, including well known women and lesser known scientists, artists and revolutionaries.

 - 7. "Princesses Save the World," by Savannah Guthrie and Allison Oppenheim, $15, Amazon

 Savannah Guthrie and Alison Oppenheim followed their hit "Princesses Wear Pants" with a story that celebrates friendship.
 "They are confronted with a problem that needs a fix and they work together to solve it," Savannah said.
 "I really like that message of girl power, girls really cooperating not competing."

 - 8. “Malala’s Magic Pencil” by Malala Yousafzai, illustrated by Kerascoet, $16, Amazon